 This mechanism is implemented based on user context in host reservations.
-(See User Contexts for details.)
+(See Comments and User Context and User Contexts in Hooks for details.)
 The host cache mechanism allows the information retrieved by RADIUS to be stored and later used for sending accounting and access queries to the RADIUS server.
 In other words, the host-cache mechanism is mandatory, unless administrators do not want RADIUS communication for messages other than Discover and the first Request from each client.

-15.16 host_cache: Caching Host Reservations
+16.18 host_cache: Caching Host Reservations